-Only coming to light now, two years after the failed abortions, the baby boy is healthy and is one of the few survivors of an abortion and premature birth to remain alive.
+Only coming to light in 2005, two years after the failed abortions, the baby boy is healthy and is one of the few survivors of an abortion and premature birth to remain alive.
 His story has been documented recently in the Journal of Obstetrics and Gynecology.

 The baby was on a ventilator for seven weeks and fought off life-threatening infections to survive.
 He had a serious lung disease for the first six months of his life and was finally able to go home after seven months of treatment in the hospital.

 Dr. Paul Clarke, one of the report’s authors and the baby’s doctor at Hope Hospital, told the Times, “This mother went through extreme hardship waiting to see if her baby was going to make it.
 She was told to expect him to die so many times.
 I am full of admiration for her.”